 5. Buy Your Supplies

-You’ll need to get feeders, waterers, and heating equipment, so your chickens stay healthy and happy.
+You’ll need feeders, waterers, and heating equipment so your chickens stay healthy and happy.

 6. Hire Some Help

-If you need help taking care of your chickens, consider hiring some experienced staff.
+If you need help caring for your chickens, consider hiring some experienced staff.

 7. Keep Your Chickens Healthy